rebremer/blog-adfv2unittest-git/README.md

-# Data Factory unit testing using Azure DevOps and pytest
+# Data Factory unit testing using Azure DevOps and pytest.

-*TLTR: Create Azure DevOps pipeline using azure-pipelines.yml, change variables and run ADFv2 unit test*
+*TLTR: Create Azure DevOps project using azure-pipelines.yml, create build artifact, deploy ADFv2, SQLDB bacpac, run pytest to do unit tests on ADFv2*

 Project that creates a unit test in Data Factory.
-Key in this project is the following:
+Key in this project is the following (see also my [blog](https://rebremer.medium.com/how-to-build-unit-tests-for-azure-data-factory-3aa11b36c7af)):

-- In unit testing it is important to limit external dependencies and to standardize input/output data.
+- In unit testing, it is important that tests are isolated and external dependencies are limitied
   - In this project, a bacpac file is restored to a SQLDB and a csv file is added to the storage account as part of the deployment process.
 This way the input/output data can be controlled.
+- In unit testing it is important that tests are repeatable and self-checking without manual interaction.
+  - In this project, Azure DevOps and pytest are leveraged.
 - In unit testing it is also important to focus tests on (complex) business logic rather than testing standard algorithms or third party libaries.
   - In this project, business logic in Dataflows is tested by checking input/output data using pytest